oVirt/ovirt-site/source/feature/moveascopyanddelete.html.md

 Abillity to determine the state of the move operation, have faster operation when performing move with wipe (post zero).

+### Known issues

+*   The whole operation \*might\* be slower for moving image groups without wipe

+as the delete part is quick (and now we will have two vdsm calls rather then one) - this issue is known and accepted.

 ### Dependencies / Related Features

 ### Documentation / External references